porsager/postgres/README.md

   max             : 10,         // Max number of connections
   idle_timeout    : 0,          // Idle connection timeout in seconds
   connect_timeout : 30,         // Connect timeout in seconds
-  types           : [],         // Array of custom types, see more below onnotice        : fn          // Defaults to console.log
+  no_prepare      : false,      // No automatic creation of prepared statements types           : [],         // Array of custom types, see more below onnotice        : fn          // Defaults to console.log
   onparameter     : fn          // (key, value) when server param change